The best Paramount+ shows: from South Park to The Offer

 The latest streaming service has some gems you need to know about.

-Paramount+ has landed in the UK, after a successful launch Stateside.
-While it is yet another streaming service to choose from, rivalling the likes of Netflix Apple TV Plus, Prime Video and Disney Plus when it comes to content, it does have some interesting USPs that make it one to watch.
+The Paramount+ streaming service has landed in the UK after a successful launch Stateside.
+We know what you're thinking.
+Do we really need to pay for yet another streaming service?
+Although we don't think Paramount+ can rival the likes of Netflix Apple TV Plus, Prime Video and Disney Plus right now, it does have interesting USPs that make it one to watch.

-The biggest is in the UK and its partnership with Sky.
-If you are currently a Sky Cinema user, using SkyQ or Sky Glass, then you get the Paramount Plus service for free.
+The best bit about Paramount+ in the UK is that it's got a partnership with Sky.
+This means if you're currently a Sky Cinema user, using SkyQ or Sky Glass, then you get the Paramount Plus service for free.

 How to set up Paramount+ on Sky